JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

     Then I expect the "counter" to be "9"
 ```

-Trying to run this test we will have multiple issues:
+Trying to run this test, we will have multiple issues:
 1. the `Given` step only asserts the counter, but does not set it to a specific value
 2. the regex will not match the `When` step because it says `time` and not `times`
 3. there is no functionality and no button to decrement the counter

 ### 2. make the tests pass

-For the first issue we would need to pre-set the counter with a value, but as we are doing end-to-end tests and acting as a user, the only way for the user to get the counter up to a specific value is to press the (+) button.
+For the first issue, we would need to pre-set the counter with a value, but as we are doing end-to-end tests and acting as a user, the only way for the user to get the counter up to a specific value is to press the (+) button.
 Our test-code will do the same.
 (Side note: that will take time during test-execution, the faster option would be to have a back-channel to pre-set the value e.g. `Data Handlers`, but I could not make it work).

-So lets refactor our step definition, so that the Given step pre-sets the counter to the expected value:
+So let's refactor our step definition, so that the Given step pre-sets the counter to the expected value:
 ```diff
 index e4eea51..e2e1a38 100644
 --- a/myapp/test_driver/steps/tap_button_n_times_step.dart